-Many hospitals and other organizations offer teaching to parents about how to feed, bathe, and dress a newborn baby and become familiar with the baby's activities, cues, and sounds.
-Parents also are taught about routine aspects of care regarding the umbilical cord, circumcision, skin, urine and bowel movements, and weight.
+Many hospitals, obstetric or pediatric practices, and other organizations offer teaching to parents about how to feed, bathe, and dress a newborn baby and become familiar with the baby's activities, cues, and sounds.
+Parents also are taught about routine aspects of care regarding the umbilical cord, circumcision, skin, urine and bowel movements, weight, and safe sleep practices before discharge from the hospital.

 Umbilical Cord